Drew Maggi: International baseball

 Maggi played in the Dominican Winter League and Mexican Pacific Winter League during the 2016–17 offseason.

 Maggi was chosen to represent the Italy national baseball team in the 2017 World Baseball Classic and the 2019 European Baseball Championship.
-He played for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, and was suspended for 12 games for his part in a brawl in that tournament on September 21.
+He played for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019 and was suspended for 12 games for his part in a brawl in that tournament on September 21.

 Personal life

-Maggi was born to parents Craig and Sara, and was raised with siblings Craig, Taryn, Beau, Joseph, Christian, and Dane; Beau and Joseph also played professional baseball, while Christian played college baseball.
+Maggi has six siblings.
+Brothers Beau and Joseph also played professional baseball, while Christian played college baseball.